 Rid-A-Critter's approach to carpenter bee control is much more thorough than that performed by many other companies.
 In addition to fixing the visible holes, we also seal or screen the bees out to reduce the chances of their drilling again from the unpainted sides of wooden parts of the house.
 This is one of the invisible differences in the way we do things that nonetheless sets us apart from our competitors.

-Please give us a call for a no-obligation consultation if carpenter bees have started drilling away at your property.
+Please give us a call for an on-site consultation if carpenter bees have started drilling away at your property.
 We're the region's carpenter bee removal experts, and we look forward to hearing from you.

 Carpenter Bee Control Gallery